 CAPTAIN EDWARD JOHN JONES

 Edward John Jones 1878-1945, was the son of John Jones mariner and Jane, a laundress of Wellington Place.
 After his mother died he went to live at Penmount House with his aunt Jane Thomas, his father’s sister.
-Edward worked his way quickly up the ranks and by the age of twenty-nine, had gained his masters certificate in 1907.
+Edward worked his way quickly up the ranks and in 1907, by the age of twenty-nine, had gained his masters certificate.
 He featured like Edward Lewis Lloyd, in a sea tragedy in 1914, a year on from the Volturno saga.

 EMPRESS OF IRELAND STORSTAD AFTER THE COLLISION